Rise-Vision/risevision-documentation/_posts/user/advanced/display/2015-06-17-configure-kiosk-mode.md

 category: user/advanced/display
 order: 1
 ---
 We support Rise Player on Managed Chrome OS devices that are restricted to Chrome OS version 42.* on the Stable channel.

-We recommend only managed devices, this allows Chrome OS to automatically recover if the Chrome browser inadvertantly shuts down.
-We recommend always remaining 1 or 2 major versions of Chrome OS behind to make sure your content is compatible with the latest version of Google Chrome OS.
+We support devices that are enrolled in [Google Device Management](https://support.google.com/chrome/a/answer/1289314?hl=en), this allows Chrome OS to automatically recover if the Chrome browser inadvertantly shuts down.
+We recommend always remaining 1 or 2 major versions of Chrome OS behind to ensure your content is compatible with the latest version of Google Chrome OS.

 ###Configure Your Google Organizational Unit